TyCaugher/kitboga-codejam26-submission/README.md

 The ad is not skipped unless you roll "SKIP AD" on the wheel, hope you have some reaction times!

+### How Does It Work
+- Upon skipping with "AdRewards" the wheel lurches in random directions, only being stopped by the red STOP button.
+- Rewards are calculated based on the arrow pixel position and which image src it rests on top of.
+- The wheel is built based on the assigned ODDS and places them based on rarity.

 ### The Prizes
 - GoCrow Discount Code
   - Caw!
 1/20